Author: Paul (2 Co 1:1; 10:1)

 The Acrocorinth was an acropolis (high city).
 The massive Acrocorinth overshadowed the city.
 The Acrocorinth was big enough to hold the entire population of Corinth.
 It stood on a 1900-foot mountain.

-The Acrocorth was both a place of defense and pagan worship.
-Many other temples were located on this site
+The Acrocorinth was a place of both defense and pagan worship.
+Many other temples were located on this site.

 Paul’s Connection to the Church at Corinth (Ac 18:1-18,27; 19:1,21,22; 20:1,2)

-Paul returned to Ephesus for two and one-half years on his 3rd missionary journey in the fall of A.D.
-53, from which he wrote First Corinthians.
-He had already written a non-canonical letter (1 Co 5:9).
-Paul wrote this letter to the Corinthian church in his early stay in Ephesus before he wrote First Corinthians (1 Co 5:9).
+Paul returned to Ephesus for two and one half years on his third missionary journey in the fall of AD 53, from which he wrote 1 Corinthians.
+He had already written a non-canonical letter (as mentioned in 1 Co 5:9).
+Paul wrote this letter to the Corinthian church during his early stay in Ephesus before he wrote 1 Corinthians.

 While in Ephesus a delegation came from Corinth and told him about troubles in the Corinthian church (1 Co 1:11-12; 16:15-18).
 While yet still in Ephesus, Paul received a letter from the Corinthian church raising a number of questions they had about Christian living (1 Co 7:1, 25; 8:1; 12:1; 16:1, 12).

-Paul wrote First Corinthians in A.D.
-54. He wrote this epistle to clarify the lost letter, to answer Chloe’s group, and to answer specific issues raised in First Corinthians.
+Paul wrote 1 Corinthians in AD 54.
+He wrote 2 Corinthians to clarify the lost letter (written before 1 Corinthians), to answer Chloe’s group, and to answer specific issues raised in 1 Corinthians.

-Paul announced his intention for a lengthy visit Corinth (1 Co 16:7), but he changed his mind and made an emergency visit from Ephesus (1 Co 16:8).
+Paul announced his intention for a future lengthy visit in Corinth (1 Co 16:7), but he changed his mind and made an emergency visit from Ephesus (1 Co 16:8).
 This visit ended in a tense relationship between the Corinthians and Paul (2 Co 2:1-4).
-A leader in the Corinthian church affronted Paul, but the church did not deal with the individual that did this (2 Co 2:5).
+A leader in the Corinthian church affronted Paul, but the church did not deal with the offending individual (2 Co 2:5).
 This event undermined the authority of Paul’s apostleship.

-Following the visit that grieved Paul, he wrote another letter from Ephesus, which we do not possess (2 Co 2:4).
+Following the visit that grieved Paul and once back in Ephesus, he wrote another letter—a third and “severe” letter—which we do not possess (2 Co 2:4).
+This correspondence was a rebuke to the church about the person who had caused him trouble during his visit.
 Titus carried this letter to Corinth (2 Co 2:13; 7:5-16).
 Paul worried about how the church would receive Titus.
 Upon not hearing about Titus, Paul went to the city of Troy (Troas) to go to crossover to Macedonia.
 He found Titus with good news that the Corinthian church welcomed Paul’s letter (2 Co 7:7, 11, 12).

-Paul wrote Second Corinthians from Macedonia, where he met Titus (2 Co 7:5-6).
+Paul wrote 2 Corinthians from Macedonia, where he met Titus (2 Co 7:5-6).
 Paul then sent this last correspondence to the Corinthians.
-He wrote his most severe response to this situation in 2 Corinthians 10-13, where he refuted the phony apostles from Macedonia.
+He wrote his most direct response to this situation in 2 Corinthians 10-13, where he refuted the phony apostles from Macedonia.
 He spent three months there.
-Titus carried Second Corinthians to the church in A.D.
-56 (2 Co 7:16).
+Titus carried 2 Corinthians to the church in AD 56 (2 Co 7:16).

 Returned on third missionary journey to Asia: